News Archive

 Current RailTEC students and faculty attended the American Railway Engineering and Maintenance-of-Way Association (AREMA) 2024 Annual Conference & Expo on 15-18 September at the Kentucky International Convention Center in Louisville.
 In addition, many RailTEC alumni were also in attendance and played a key role in the schedule.

-Three of the five panelist participating in the Meet The Next Generation Panel were Illinois RailTEC graduates.
-During the session Marcelo Suarez (Civil Engineer, Hanson), Dan Mueller (Associate Engineer, Metro North Railroad New York) and Manuel Ramos (Senior Rail Engineer, Arup) discussed the types of projects they have worked on, the career paths they’ve taken, and answered questions from the audience.
+Three of the five panelist participating in the Meet the Next Generation Panel were Illinois RailTEC graduates.
+During the session Marcelo Suarez (Civil Engineer, Hanson), Dan Mueller (Associate Engineer, Metro North Railroad New York) and Manuel Ramos (Senior Rail Engineer, Arup) discussed the types of projects they have worked on, the career paths they have taken, and answered questions from the audience.
 On Tuesday, 17 September, Tom Roadcap, PE, a Senior Engineer in Design and Construction with Brightline West, presented “Brightline Florida Project: Design and Construction of Higher-Speed Rail Infrastructure for a Shared Corridor” during the Passenger & Transit Technical Session and Nao Nishio, Manager of Engineering Technology with Brightline, gave a maintenance-of-way presentation on “Benefits and Challenges of Autonomous Track Inspection Technologies for a Higher-Speed Railroad Network” on Wednesday, 18 September.

 Lin to Present First Hay Seminar of 2024-2025 Series

 RailTEC is excited to announce the first William W. Hay Seminar of the 2024-2025 school year.
 Dr. Chen-Yu Lin, Assistant Professor in the Department of Transportation and Logistics Management at National Yang Ming Chiao Tung University in Taiwan, has the honor of being the initial speaker for the fall semester.
 The title of Lin’s seminar is “Adapting to Future Climate for Railway Systems” and will be given on Friday, 30 August at 12:15 p.m.
 (Central time).
 It will be available in-person at 2311 Newmark Civil Engineering Lab as well as online.
-Click here to register.

 Lin’s research interests include railway safety and risk analysis, rail hazardous material transportation, shared-use rail corridors, and railway resilience and climatic risk.
 He obtained his bachelor’s degree from National Taiwan University and a Masters and Ph.D. from the University of Illinois at Urbana-Champaign, all in civil and environmental engineering.